camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 A plastic sheet was spread out on the carpet, then dishes overflowing with rice, tomatoes, peppers, green onions, kebabs, cucumbers, feta cheese, olives, flatbread, clear soup, and yogurt.
 My favorite Kurdish food — _yaprax_ (vegetarian cabbage wraps that resemble dolmas) — were part of the spread, and the family found it funny that I was able to devour so many.

 After a couple of hours enjoying a Kurdish lunch, Hiwa whisked us back to the highway where we caught another car heading towards Dokan and Erbil.
 At some point I'd stop and run down to the Little Zab river and put my feet in the water.
-This river flows south east and empties into the Tigris, cutting a path halfway between Kirkuk and Erbil.
+This river flows south east and empties into the Tigris, marking the halfway point between Kirkuk and Erbil.

 ![Lunch with Hiwa's family in a small hamlet in Iraqi Kurdistan]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/food_with_locals_in_kurdistan.jpg)

 ## The Peacock Angel

 Erbil is to Slemani as New York is to San Francisco: buildings that are bigger, taller, denser - an atmosphere that's more authoritarian, traditional, and chaotic, but also more diverse, faster paced, bigger.
-On the way into the city I remember driving past rows and rows of soldiers flanking the highway, standing rigidly in formation, rifles over their soldiers, facing the traffic.
+On the drive into Erbil I remember speeding past rows and rows of soldiers flanking the highway, standing rigidly in formation, rifles over their soldiers, facing the traffic.
 I remember the armored personnel carriers parked at intersections, soldiers camped out in the shade of tarps draped over tank guns.
 Downtown there were men in suits everywhere, scurrying between their cramped and sweaty apartments and office buildings, mingling with soldiers and the merchants, thick and diverse crowds.

 ![Guy guarding a residential compound in Iraq]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/guard_with_ak_47.gif)